107208579/tracking/shortcuts/README.md

 ## Configuration
-The shortcuts open a variety of configuration options which can be found atop each shortcut in the 'Settings' section.
+The shortcuts offer a variety of configuration options which can be found atop each shortcut in the 'Settings' section.
 <br />

 **Shortcuts :: versionNumber**
-Specifies the shortcut version number in YYYYMMDD format.
+Documents the shortcut version number in YYYYMMDD format.
+This can be any number.
 * 20201031
 * 20210606
 * ...